KwanLab/Autometa/docs/source/nextflow-workflow.rst

 Keep this file somewhere central to you.
 For the sake of this example I will be keeping it in a folder called "Useful scripts" in my home directory e.g. :code:`/home/me/Useful_scripts/slurm_nextflow.config`

-Save your new file with Ctrl+O and then exit nano with Ctrl+O. Installation and set up is now complete.
+Save your new file with Ctrl+O and then exit nano with Ctrl+O. Installation and set up is now complete. 🎉 🥳

 Running Autometa
-*******************
+****************

-For a comprehensive list of features and options and how to use them please `click here <https://autometa.readthedocs.io/en/latest/nextflow-workflow.html?highlight=slurm#running-the-pipeline>`_
+For a comprehensive list of features and options and how to use them please see :ref:`Running the pipeline`

 Autometa can bin one or several metagenomic datasets in one run.
 Regardless of the number of metagenomes you want to process, you will need to provide a sample sheet which specifies the name of your sample, the full path to where that data is found.
 If the metagenome was assembled via SPAdes, Autometa can extract coverage and contig length information from the sequence headers.
 If you used a different assembler you will need to provide either raw reads for coverage calculation or a table of contig/scaffold coverage.
-Full details for data preparation can be `found here <https://autometa.readthedocs.io/en/latest/nextflow-workflow.html#sample-sheet-preparation>`_
+Full details for data preparation may be found under :ref:`sample-sheet-preparation`

 First ensure that your Autometa conda environment is activated.
 You can activate your environment by running:

 .. code-block:: bash

     conda activate autometa-nf

 Navigate to where your metagenome files are and run the following code to launch Autometa: